chrismatteson/terraform-code-style-guide/README.md

 ### Ordering

-Ordering inside the file should tell a story.
+Ordering inside the file should be relatively linear.
 While Terraform is multithreaded, humans usually are not.
 The best order is likely the same order a person might have gone through all the steps were they planned out.
 General best practices:

 *   Dependent resources are defined in the file before those that depend on them
 *   Providers at the top of the file to “set the scene”
 *   Globally used items at the top of the file after providers:
-    *   Randomly generated IDs
+    *   Randomly generated strings used throughout the file for naming
     *   Globally useful data sources like azurerm_client_config
     *   Locals
 *   Terraform code files should logically “build”.
 While we don’t enforce ordering, the file should be ordered.